litch/lightning-conformance/README.md

-# TODO

-- [ ] Add node locking/unlocking for LND nodes, and CLN (encrypt HSM)

 # Idea

-This package proivdes a way to startd up a configured regtest environment for testing.
+This package provides a way to startd up a configured regtest environment for testing.

 There are a couple of levels of working with it, and I do both: handy bash scripts, and just `docker exec`ing random stuff.